 Adam Johns, LMFT earned his Master’s degree in couple and family therapy at Antioch University after earning his Bachelor’s in Psychology from the University of Arizona.
 In addition to his work with Game to Grow, Adam is a therapist in private practice.
 Adam Johns has been playing tabletop role-playing games for 20 years, and is very involved in the geek community.

-In 2018, thanks to a generous grant from Child’s Play, Game to Grow was able to add two new game masters to the team!
+In 2018, thanks to a generous grant from Child’s Play, Game to Grow was able to add new game masters to the team!
 With these new game masters on board, Game to Grow will be able to expand to serve even more families with intentional therapeutic gaming.

 Kerry Jarvi has worked as an educator for many years, teaching 2nd and 3rd Grade for Baltimore City Public Schools, English as a Second Language in South Korea, and Finnish as a Second Language at Concordia Language Villages.
 He is currently pursuing his MA in Clinical Mental Health Counseling at Antioch University Seattle.
 Kerry is an avid gamer, particularly favoring collaborative board games and role playing games.

 Michael More has worked professionally with neuro-diverse youth, teens, and adults for over 15 years in community centers, universities, and sports teams.
 In 2013, Michael started organizing and running gaming groups for co-workers, friends, and the local community, often using his own games, maps, and stories.
 Through all he is involved with, Michael strives to create welcoming and supporting, fun, dynamic spaces for folks to come together and learn from each others’ experiences.
 Michael is an alumni of the University of British Columbia in Vancouver, where he earned an MSc in 2012.